U.S. dollar slips against commodity currencies after OPEC deal

 "People are waiting for more U.S. data, but they’re also on tenterhooks regarding the European banks," said Douglas Borthwick, managing director at Chapdelaine Foreign Exchange in New York.
 "It’s causing the euro to trade sideways until there is greater clarity."

-The dollar was last up 0.24 percent against the yen at 100.67 yen JPY=, and was roughly flat against the Swiss franc CHF= at 0.9710 franc.
+The dollar was last up 0.24 percent against the yen at 100.67 yen, and was roughly flat against the Swiss franc at 0.9710 franc.

 (Reporting by Sam Forgione; Editing by Meredith Mazzilli and David Gregorio)